0xPolygon/polygon-cli/doc/polycli_fund.md

       --contract-address string   The address of a pre-deployed Funder contract -a, --eth-amount float          The amount of ether to send to each wallet (default 0.05) -f, --file string               The output JSON file path for storing the addresses and private keys of funded wallets (default "wallets.json")
-      --hd-derivation             Derive wallets to fund from the private key in a deterministic way -h, --help                      help for fund
+      --hd-derivation             Derive wallets to fund from the private key in a deterministic way (default true) -h, --help                      help for fund
   -n, --number uint               The number of wallets to fund (default 10)
       --private-key string        The hex encoded private key that we'll use to send transactions (default "0x42b6e34dc21598a807dc19d7784c71b2a7a01f6480dc6f58258f78e539f1a1fa")